Washington DC’s Heroic New WWI Memorial, ‘A Soldier’s Journey’

 Follow the Enlisted Guy

-Sabin Howard described his WWI monument titled, A Soldier Journey, as a personal service dedicated to the military but for the public.
-His ability to meet the design prospectus put forth by the Centennial Commission proposal was a sobering task, ” …to create a visual tribute for the 4.7 million enlisted service members and over 116,000 who gave their lives.”
-Howard chose to represent the whole, by distilling his design into just one man’s war experience.
-Displayed across a monumental 58-foot length bronze work he created 38 life-size figures, grouped into five panels of sequenced events.
+Sabin Howard described his WWI monument, A Soldier’s Journey, as a personal service dedicated to the military, but for the public.
+His initial project criterion, as defined by the WWI Commission prospectus, was a sobering task, ” … to design a memorial in tribute and honor of 4.7 million WWI service members, and over 116,000 who gave their lives” Howard chose a concept to represent the whole, by distilling his design into just one man’s war experience.
+Displayed across a colossal 58-foot length bronze work he created 38 life-size figures, grouped into five unique panels of sequenced events.

-On Friday Howard’s war memorial met with much success, so that now throughout the day the high-relief figures become animated in direct sunlight that casts shadows and movement across the long surface.
-Its first panel features a civilian’s recruitment and swift departure to awaiting fellow infantry in the midst of battle.
-Following through the scenes, each physical action and weary face is filled with drama, absent of heroic symbolism or embellishment.
-His storyline comes to an end at the final panel in a silent victory, that’s marked by a young girl reading her father’s discharge papers.
+Howard’s war memorial has since been met with much approval.
+It now stands through the day in elegant sculpted high-relief of figures that become animated by direct sunlight that cast shadows and movement across its long surface.
+His first panel features a civilian’s recruitment and swift departure to awaiting fellow infantry in the midst of battle.
+Following through the scenes, physical gestures and weary faces are filled with raw emotion, absent of heroic symbolism or embellishment.
+Howard’s narrative comes to an end in silent victory, as marked by a young girl who receives her father’s army combat helmet as a sign of formal discharge.

-Through creative design, Sabin Howard managed to fully acknowledge the severity of war, offering no role or solution, yet owning some bit of the crisis.
-Woven throughout the sculptured gestures and expressions of his 38 bronze figures, Sabin makes clear that lives were disrupted, men were lost, and many left homes without the assurance of or plan for safety.
+Through dramatic gestures and the facial expressions of his bronze figures’, Sabin Howard’s memorial fully acknowledges the severity of war, offering no resolution yet maintains some small ownership to the past.
+Each grouping of his carefully arranged figures, clearly define the emotional and physical toll of conflict; where lives were disrupted, men were lost, and many left homes without assurance or plan for safety.

 “Freedom is never more than one generation away from extinction.” – President Ronald Reagan